pavelhoral/merk-utils/prserver/README.md

 ## Systemd Init Scripts (`system`)

 Template systemd unit configurations.
-To use copy these files with appropriate instance name into `/etc/systemd/system` folder (e.g. `pr-server@.service` as `pr-service@main.service`) and modify the contents as needed.
+To use copy these files with appropriate instance name into `/etc/systemd/system` folder (e.g. `pr-server@.service` as `pr-server@main.service`) and modify the contents as needed.